Dogs in Public

 Dare County Dog Park in Kitty Hawk

 The Dare County park located at 900 W. Kitty Hawk Road contains a Dog Park for the use of Dare County residents and/or property owners.
 The county requires that interested users fill out a registration form and show a current rabies vaccination for each of the dogs that will use the park.
 Dogs are not allowed in the park until registration has been completed.
-More information and forms can be found online by clicking here, or by visiting any Parks and Recreation office.
+More information and forms can be found by visiting darenc.gov or by visiting any Parks and Recreation office.

 Registration forms are only accepted at the Northern Beach recreation office located at 602 Mustain Street in Kill Devil Hills at the Youth Center.

 Dogs are permitted on public beaches.
 The owner/handler is responsible for and must remove feces and possess a bag/container for waste removal at all times.
 From the Friday before Memorial Day until the day after Labor Day between the hours of 10:00 a.m. and 6:00 p.m. dogs must be on a leash not exceeding 6 feet.

 At all other times during the year, dogs must be restrained on a leash retractable to 12 feet.
 Dogs may be taken off the leash only if they will not disturb other people on the beach.
 Unleashed dogs must be controlled by the handler, who must remain within 30 feet of the dog at all times.
 A leash must be with owner/handler at all times.

 Violation of any of these rules shall be a misdemeanor punishable by a fine of not more than $50.00.